Rare (company): Culture

-Though normally secretive, Rare allowed several exclusive tours of its studio by fan sites Rarenet in 1999, and Rare-Extreme in 2004 and again in 2009.
+Though normally secretive, Rare allowed several exclusive tours of its studio by fansites Rarenet in 1999, Rare-Extreme in 2004 and again in 2009, as well as by the website Eurogamer in 2006.
 In 2010, Rare declined an offer by fansite MundoRare to film a documentary about their studios at MundoRare's expense.
 The film, to celebrate Rare's 25th anniversary, would have been distributed on the internet and Xbox Live.
 Rare refused permission to shoot the film, saying that it was not "on message".
 MundoRare was shut down, and stated that the site could not support the company's new corporate direction.
 Rare's secrecy was criticised by Hardcore Gamer's Alex Carlson, as they thought that it made them "disconnected", and prompted them to develop games that "their fans don't want".
 When Duncan took over as the studio's head, he intended to change the culture of the studio.
 Rare's office was completely remodeled so as to facilitate idea sharing between team members.
 The studio also adopted a more open attitude to its community, with the studio inviting fans to take part in the development project of their latest game Sea of Thieves.

+In 2025, to celebrate Rare's 40th anniversary, 8BitDo released a limited edition controller for Xbox Series X and Series S featuring the Rare logo and Sea of Thieves branding.
+Sea of Thieves also saw the release of a new hat cosmetic in-game.